A Tokyo Itinerary: Tokyo in 3 Days!

 The short answer is that if you've only got 3 days in Tokyo you'll likely want to stay in either Ginza or Shinjuku.
 They're conveniently located with plenty of restaurants and local culture.

 Personally, I stayed in Asakusa and absolutely loved it, so that's a good option if you're not interested in being in a super touristy neighbourhood.
 Shibuya, and the area near Tokyo Station are also both perfectly suitable areas from which to tackle the city.
 Roppongi, Odaiba, and Ueno are also very intriguing, but your best bet on a short leash would be Ginza or Shinjuku, most likely.
 If you're resourceful, though, you can make any of these areas work.
+It's important to think carefully about the best area to stay in Tokyo!

 In terms of accomodation, I'd recommend the following hotels in Tokyo.
 I'll offer a suggestion for someone with a low, medium, and high budget for the city.
 These are locations I feel offer value.